 - 9. It is recommended that you test to be sure the previous steps have been successful. - a.
 Log in to the hypervisor host. - b.
-(RHEL or CentOS) Be sure NFS and rpcbind are running.
+Be sure NFS and rpcbind are running.
 The commands might be different depending on your OS.
 For example (substitute your own management server name):